 As the old saying goes, cats always land on their feet, and this is largely thanks to their tails.
-A falling cat twists the front and back halves of its body in opposite directions repeatedly in order to right itself, but it’s the tail that’s responsible for the fine tuning of the twists.
-Without it, the cat might not be able to judge its position so precisely, preventing it from sticking the landing.
+A falling cat twists the front and back halves of its body in opposite directions repeatedly to right itself, but the tail is responsible for the twists’ fine-tuning.
+Without it, the cat might not be able to precisely judge its position, preventing it from sticking to the landing.

 Tail flicking is a sign of annoyance or agitation, which can be positive or negative depending on the situation and the rest of the cat’s body language.
-If the cat is playing, a flicking tail indicates that the cat is getting into the game, pretending to stalk and hunt or begin a chase.
-On the other hand, if your cat starts flicking its tail while you’re petting it, or if the whole tail begins to swish back and forth violently, it’s a sign of overstimulation and annoyance.
+If the cat is playing, a flicking tail indicates that the cat is getting into the game, pretending to stalk, hunt, or begin a chase.
+On the other hand, if your cat starts flicking its tail while you’re petting it or if the whole tail begins to swish back and forth violently, it’s a sign of overstimulation and annoyance.

 How and Why Do Cats Purr?

-Purring is a unique noise, one that only certain cat species and a few other mammals can produce.
-In a way, it’s the opposite of a roar: cats that purr don’t roar, and vice versa.
-This is due to the disparate anatomies required to make these sounds – purring requires a stiff larynx, while roaring requires more flexibility in the throat and voice box.
+Purring is a unique noise that only certain cat species and a few other mammals can produce.
+It’s the opposite of a roar: cats that purr don’t roar, and vice versa.
+This is due to the disparate anatomies required to make these sounds – purring requires a stiff larynx while roaring requires more flexibility in the throat and voice box.

 A cat purrs because of a special neural oscillator in its brain.
-Its exact mechanism is not yet known, but it appears to become active when the cat is happy or content, suggesting a possible link to brain chemicals like dopamine, oxytocin and serotonin that are associated with positive moods.
+Its exact mechanism is unknown, but it appears to become active when the cat is happy or content, suggesting a possible link to brain chemicals like dopamine, oxytocin, and serotonin associated with positive moods.

-When activated, the neural oscillator sends a signal to the larynx that causes the muscles there to vibrate at a rate of up to 150 times per second.
-This results in the separation of the vocal cords as air passes between them with each inhales and exhales, causing the deep, resonant tones of a purr.
+When activated, the neural oscillator sends a signal to the larynx that causes the muscles to vibrate up to 150 times per second.
+This results in the separation of the vocal cords, as air passes between them with each inhale and exhale, causing the deep, resonant tones of a purr.

 Humans aren’t able to use our throat muscles in this way, which is why we’re unable to purr back at our cats no matter how hard we try.
 If we attempt anyway, we end up producing a strange throaty growl or gurgle – not exactly an effective communication of happiness, and certainly not interpreted as such by a cat!